fpco/stackage-update/README.md

 From then on, simply run `stackage-update` instead of `cabal update`.

+### Limitations

+This currently has no respect for customized remote-repos in your ~/.cabal/config file.
+It assumes you have a remote-repo named `hackage.haskell.org` which should be populated from the all-cabal-files repo.
+If you have some kind of custom setup, this tool won't work for you.
+The vast majority of users tend to not modify their remote-repos, so `stackage-update` should work for most people most of the time.

 ### Why stackage?

 You may be wondering why this tool is called `stackage-update`, when in fact